A new matrix-infinite-product-form solution for upper block-Hessenberg Markov chains and its quasi-algorithmic constructibility: Introduction

+The set of matrices $\{\vc{R}_k;k\in\bbN\}$ is the minimal nonnegative solution for the system of matrix equations:

-The matrix-product form (\ref{matrix-product-form-LD-QBD}) appears sufficiently tractable.
-Thus, based on it, Bright and Taylor~\cite{Brig95} propose a procedure for approximately computing the stationary distribution vector of the LD-QBD generator.
-Besides, some researchers use the form (\ref{matrix-product-form-LD-QBD}) as the foundation of their respective algorithms (see, e.g., \cite{Baum12-Procedia,Brig95,Phun10-QTNA}).
+The matrix-product form (\ref{matrix-product-form-LD-QBD}) appears easy to compute.
+Thus, based on it, Bright and Taylor~\cite{Brig95} proposed a procedure for approximately computing the stationary distribution vector of the LD-QBD generator.
+Besides, some researchers use the matrix-product form (\ref{matrix-product-form-LD-QBD}) as the foundation of their respective algorithms (see, e.g., \cite{Baum12-Procedia,Phun10-QTNA}).

 However, the matrix-product form (\ref{matrix-product-form-LD-QBD}) does not lead to any quasi-algorithmic construction of the stationary distribution vector in LD-QBDs.
 Equation (\ref{recursion-R_k}) yields